 • Every Canadian jurisdiction excludes major public bodies from their access laws, often including the legislature and/or the cabinet.

 • Every jurisdiction except Quebec, Saskatchewan and the Yukon allow for indefinite extensions of the time limits for responding to requests.

 • Rules in many access laws to the effect that public bodies may only charge for actual costs incurred, regulations in every province go far beyond that, charging $0.20 or $0.25 per page of photocopying, up to $10 for a CD and up to $60/hour for employee time.

-• Although every provincial and territorial access law presumptively overrides conflicting legislation, the list of exceptions to this is growing, so that numerous secrecy provisions override access laws (38 in Alberta, 26 in Saskatchewan, 24 in Newfoundland and 22 in Nova Scotia).
+• Although every provincial and territorial access law presumptively overrides conflicting legislation, the list of exceptions to this is growing, so that numerous secrecy provisions override access laws (38 in Alberta, 26 in Saskatchewan and 22 in Nova Scotia).

 • Every access law in Canada contains a massively overbroad exception for internal government deliberations that fails to conform to international standards.

-• Information Commissioners in eight jurisdictions – Canada, New Brunswick, Newfoundland, Nova Scotia, the Northwest Territories, Nunavut, Saskatchewan and Yukon – lack the power to order the disclosure of information.
+• Information Commissioners in seven jurisdictions – Canada, New Brunswick, Nova Scotia, the Northwest Territories, Nunavut, Saskatchewan and Yukon – lack the power to order the disclosure of information.